• Skip to primary navigation

 I love sweet potatoes.
 Everything about them is wonderful to me.
 They are one of the most nutritious foods you can grow in your garden.
 The old-timers say they help you keep your night vision and prevent cancer.
 Modern science has proven them right.
 They are a powerhouse of nutrition and energy!

-All winter I look forward to sprouting them in the spring, planting the slips, watching them grow into beautiful green vines with lovely purple flowers, and best of all digging them up!
+All winter I look forward to sprouting them in the spring, planting the slips, watching them grow into beautiful green vines with lovely purple flowers, and best of all the fun of digging and storing sweet potatoes.
 It always feels like I am finding treasures.

 There are so many surprises under the dirt.
 You will find odd shapes and sizes.
 The tendrils go everywhere and grow one potato off by itself, but you just have to follow the tendril to get that one potato.